maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 * for libraries, refer to import sections that are grouped at the beginning of each .py file.
 All libs can be simply installed with pip.

 ## Filesystem paths settings
-Fill out system.json for using your machine's file paths including
+Create system.json file in the root of this directory with your machine's file paths including
 * path to pattern templated folder ('templates_path')
-* path for creating logs & putting new datasets to ('output')
+* path for creating logs & putting new datasets to ('output') Use system.template.json as a template.

 ## Components of the generation system
 Note: Run _help_(module) for detailed descriptions of python modules